 Grasscycling – The Value of Cut Grass

 All to often these clippings are swept up and taken from the lawn where they were grown, dumped or sent off in a garbage truck.
-So it is that such organic materials, potentially rich in soil improvement value, are lost.
+So, an organic product, potentially rich in soil improvement value for healthy growth, are lost.

-Now that we have the leaves and plant wastes collected, what do we do next?
+What do we do next after we have collected the leaves and plant wastes?
 First, they can be applied as a fairly heavy mulch to such plants as camellias, rhododendrons, azaleas and other plants that require an acid soil, for without a little lime such materials are often acid.
 Such a use is good.